ajoposor/aoPlotlyAddOn/README.md

    * **desiredFrequencies:** (array of strings) Include frequencies to be calculated (in case allowFrequencyResampling set to true) Available: "daily", "weekly", "monthly", "quarterly", "semiannual", "annual".

-   * **series:** (object) To include frequency and aggregation for calculated traces:
+   * **series:** (object) To provide a name for the frequency and aggregation of the supplied data (initial):

       * **baseFrequency:** (string) To provide a name for the base frequencies as per initial data provided.
-Could be 'base', 'daily', 'weekly', 'monthly', 'quarterly', 'annual' or your custom name or none.
+Could be "base", "daily", "weekly", "monthly", "quarterly", "annual" or your custom name or none.

       * **baseAggregation:** (string) To provide a name of the base aggregation as per initial data provided.
-Could be 'base', 'close', 'average', 'change', 'percChange', 'sqrPercChange', 'cumulative', your custom name or none.
+Could be "base", "close", "average", "change", "percChange", "sqrPercChange", "cumulative", your custom name or none.

-   * **targetFrequencyDisplay:** (string) Maximum frequency for display of x axis, could be 'daily', 'weekly', 'monthly', 'quarterly', 'semiannual', 'yearly'.
+   * **targetFrequencyDisplay:** (string) Minimum display granularity of x axis, could be "daily", "weekly", "monthly", "quarterly", "semiannual", "yearly".

    * **endOfWeek:** (integer between 0 and 6) Sets the end of week.
 Applies to calculation of weekly values and display of weeks.
 0 Sunday, 1 Monday, etc.